phemsie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that adds execute permission to all subdirectories of the current directory Task 11 , Directories
+Create a script that creates a directory
+Task 12, More directories